JetBrains/teamcity-roadmap/BuildPage.md

 changes, problems, tests, dependencies.
 If you are interested in something specific, you can check the dedicated tab.

+## Our Progress

+* Build log:
+    * Improved performance :checkered_flag:
+    * Clickable timeline :checkered_flag:
+    * Build steps :oncoming_automobile:
+    * New features in pop-up:
+        * Dynamic loading of the log :checkered_flag:
+        * Keyboard navigation :checkered_flag:
+* Failed tests:
+    * Counters :checkered_flag:
+    * Expandable failed test line :checkered_flag:
+* Changes:
+    * Expandable latest changes (ordered by time) :checkered_flag:
+        * In the code
+        * In the configuration
+        * To the artifacts
+    * My changes :oncoming_automobile:
+* Snapshot dependencies:
+    * An overview of the successful/failed dependencies :checkered_flag:

 ## Overview Tab

 ### Build Timeline, Build Log